Diocese of Evansville Liturgical Calendar 2024-2025

 For More Information – This calendar is only intended as a quick reference to local celebrations.
 For more detailed information, please consult your ordo or contact the Office of Worship.

-Sunday Year B (Mark)
+Sunday Year C (Luke)

-Weekday Year II
+Weekday Year I

 - Bolded dates indicate holy days of obligation (that are not Sundays)